Unraveling the Mexican Mystique: The Enigmatic Aluxes

 The Aluxes’ Demands and Mischief

-Likewise, travellers venturing through the jungle may find themselves stopped by an Alux seeking an offering.
+Likewise, travelers venturing through the jungle may find themselves stopped by an Alux seeking an offering.
 A refusal can cause the Alux, causing havoc for the rest of the journey.
 We believe that while they cannot inflict physical harm, they can cast spells resulting in illness or misfortune.
 To avoid any trouble caused by the Alux, locals and visitors should refrain from calling them by name, as we believe this can summon a disgruntled Alux.

 Aluxes and Agriculture: A Complex Relationship